fastai/course-v3/docs/vectordash_tutorial.md

 ## Step 2: Start an instance
 1. Go to the [create page](http://vectordash.com/create) to start an instance.
-2. Under One-Click Images, select the Fast.ai image
+2. Under One-click Images, select the fast.ai image
 3. Select the GPU type you want. *Please note the prices that correspond to each type.*
 4. Enter a hostname
 5. Click 'Create Instance'